-As the talent war heightens so is the likelihood of a counter-offer.
-It is vital that you are prepared so that you can in turn prepare your candidate.
+As the talent war heightens so is the likelihood that a potential candidate you are interviewing will get a counter-offer.
+It is vital that you are prepared as a hiring manager so that you can in turn prepare your candidate.

 Research has shown that the typical counter offer is between 15 to 20% of the employee’s current salary though the company making the counter offer may try a variety tactics in addition to a salary increase to try to get your candidate to stay due to the amount of time and effort that went into training the individual, and because they do not wish to repeat the expensive recruitment and on-boarding process.
 Also, since the person is already on-site at the current employer’s company throughout the notice period, they are at greater risk of accepting a counter offer.

 Evidence strongly suggests that counter offers should not be accepted, but employees who lack the knowledge to adequately evaluate their counter-offer situation often accept them anyway.
 Statistics are varied but demonstrate that up to 80% of candidates who accept a counter offer are actually back in the job market within 6 to 12 months.